yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/anywhere-automation/anywhere-cli.md

 ## Install CLI

 Your YugabyteDB Anywhere installation includes the CLI binary, located in `/opt/yugabyte/yugaware/yba-cli`.
-The following versions are available:
+The CLI is available for following architectures:

-- yba_cli-<ver>-darwin-amd64
-- yba_cli-<ver>8-darwin-arm64
-- yba_cli-<ver>-linux-amd64
-- yba_cli-<ver>-linux-arm64
+- Linux AMD64 and ARM64
+- Darwin AMD64 and ARM64

 Copy the appropriate binary to your local machine.
 Note that the CLI can only be used with the same or earlier version of YBA.